applewoodsmokedham/metagraph/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on implementing new API method pages and improving the application's architecture.
-We're working on properly integrating the Oyl SDK into the METHANE application, implementing new API methods like the trace method, and enhancing the overall user experience through better routing and UI design.
+The current focus is on implementing new API method pages, improving the application's architecture, and integrating wallet functionality through the LaserEyes package.
+We're working on properly integrating the Oyl SDK into the METHANE application, implementing new API methods like the trace method, enhancing the overall user experience through better routing and UI design, and adding Bitcoin wallet connectivity.

 ## Recent Changes

+### 1. LaserEyes Wallet Integration

+We've integrated the LaserEyes package to provide Bitcoin wallet functionality:

+- Modified `App.jsx` to wrap the application with `LaserEyesProvider` and ensure client-side only rendering
+- Created a `WalletConnector.jsx` component that displays a list of supported wallets
+- Implemented a network mapping utility to align LaserEyes network types with METHANE network environments
+- Created an example component demonstrating how to use LaserEyes functionality in other components
+- Ensured the wallet connection UI follows the design guidelines

+The integration allows users to connect various Bitcoin wallets (Unisat, Leather, Magic Eden, etc.) and provides access to wallet functionality throughout the application.

-### 1. Trace Method Implementation
+### 2. Trace Method Implementation

 We've implemented a dedicated page for the "trace" API method that visualizes and allows testing of transaction execution traces: